 QoS Data frames with the same TID shall be carried in A-MPDU subframes with the same value in the EOF field setting.

-In an ack-enabled multi-TID A-MPDU, the EOF field of each A-MPDU subframe carrying a frame that solicits an Ack frame acknowledgment shall be set to 1.
-The EOF field of all other A-MPDU subframes carrying frames shall be set to 0.
+In an ack-enabled multi-TID A-MPDU, the EOF field of each A-MPDU subframe carrying a frame that solicits an Ack frame acknowledgment as defined in Table 9-532d (A-MPDU contents in the HE ack-enabled multi-TID immediate response context) shall be set to 1.
+The EOF field of all other A-MPDU subframes carrying frames shall be set to 0. (#20776)

 An HE STA shall not transmit an ack-enabled multi-TID A-MPDU to a recipient STA unless it has received from the recipient STA an HE Capabilities element where the Multi-TID Aggregation Rx Support subfield is nonzero and the Ack-Enabled Aggregation Support subfield is 1.